evan-day/evan-day/README.md

 ### Hi there 👋

-I'm an Associate Platform Engineer working for McKesson.
-My work is a mix of operations, research and implementation, which I really enjoy!
+I'm just a guy who really enjoys cloud computing and various other technologies.
+I love to learn and whatever I do learn I try to implement into the next side project!

 - 🔭 I’m currently working on my side project backlog!
 - 🌱 I’m currently learning more about Kubernetes and ZFS